-6.1.
-Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
+6.1 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 Said report shall be made within five (5) working days of the time the deviation began.

-- 6.2.
-Except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
+- 6.2 Except as otherwise specified herein, the permittee shall submit a certified annual synthetic minor monitoring report postmarked no later than 31st of January for the preceding calendar year.
 This report shall address any required monitoring specified in the permit.
-All instances of deviations from permit requirements must be clearly identified in the report.
+All instances of deviations from permit requirements must be clearly identified in the report, including the date the deviation was reported to MDEQ.
 Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.
-The report shall include the following: - (a) Monthly and rolling 12-month totals for: produced crude oil (barrels), produced condensate (barrels), produced water (barrels), produced gas (MMSCF), gases flared (MMSCF), total VOC emissions (tons), total HAP emissions (tons), and individual HAP emissions (tons), including sample calculations; - (b) Results of all produced gas analyses performed during the reporting period; - (c) Details of any periods where the pilot flame was not present or the auto-igniter system was not operational, including date, start and end times, duration, cause, corrective and preventative actions taken, and whether or not any gases were being vented to the flare;
+The report shall include the following: - (a) Monthly and rolling 12-month totals for: produced crude oil (barrels), produced condensate (barrels), produced water (barrels), produced gas (MMSCF), gases flared (MMSCF), total VOC emissions (tons), total CO emission (tons), total HAP emissions (tons), and individual HAP emissions (tons), including sample calculations; - (b) Results of all produced gas analyses performed during the reporting period; - (c) Details of any periods where the pilot flame was not present, including date, start and end times, duration, cause, corrective and preventative actions taken, and whether or not any gases were being vented to the flare;

-- (d) Copies of data sheets for all EPA Method 22 tests performed during the reporting period, including data on gas flow rate to the flare where required by Conditions 5.6(c) & (d), and details of any accompanying corrective and preventative actions taken: - (e) Continuous pilot flame monitor downtime data: monitor downtime event date, start and end times, duration, cause, corrective and preventive actions taken, and total duration monitor downtime for the reporting period; and - (f) Auto-igniter system data: report of any instances in which the auto-igniter system did not function, the date and times of the occurrence, the corrective actions taken, preventative measures adopted to prevent reoccurrence, all instances of alarm activation, including the date and cause of alarm activation, actions taken to bring the flare into normal operating conditions, and any maintenance activities conducted on the auto-igniter system.
+- (d) Copies of data sheets for all EPA Method 22 tests performed during the reporting period, including flare rate data, and details of any accompanying corrective and preventative actions taken; and - (e) Continuous pilot flame monitor downtime data: monitor downtime event date, start and end times, duration, cause, corrective and preventive actions taken, and total duration monitor downtime for the reporting period. - (f) Auto-igniter system data: report of any instances in which the auto-igniter system did not function, the date and times of the occurrence, the corrective actions taken, preventative measures adopted to prevent reoccurrence, all instances of alarm activation, including the date and cause of alarm activation, actions taken to bring the flare into normal operating conditions, and any maintenance activities conducted on the auto-igniter system; and

-6.3.
-Any document required by this permit to be submitted to the DEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
+6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.

 6.4.
-For Emission Point AA-004, the permittee shall report the hours of operation of the sand blowdown pit.
+For Emission Points AA-002, the permittee shall submit annual reports in accordance with Condition 6.2.